Skip to content

 Don’t let panic and stress delay you any further.
 Follow these next tips for the best chance of making your connection.

 • Fast track customs service – some airports offer fast track lanes through security and immigration for a fee.
-These can usually be booked online and could help you if your proceeding flight is delayed
+These can usually be booked online and could help you if your previous flight is delayed.

-• Check for a priority queue – even if you haven’ booked fast-track customs, you might be able to use a priority queue if you explain to airport staff you’re running late
+• Check for a priority queue – even if you haven’t booked fast-track services, you might be able to use a priority queue if you explain to airport staff you’re running late.

 • Entertainment – pretty much all major airports these days have free WIFI.
 But just in case there isn’t any, it’s a good idea to have a movie or a few episodes of something downloaded.
 The departure lounge is also a good time to tuck into a book